01 of 12

 The scarlet macaw is one of the most familiar tropical birds and can be found in forests, jungles, and broken woodland of Central and South America.
 The red plumage with blue wings and yellow accents is unmistakable, and both male and female birds have similar coloration and markings.
 The most brilliant red is seen from underneath as these birds fly, however, when they appear solidly red.
 While wild numbers of scarlet macaws are declining in many areas because of trapping and poaching, these are familiar birds in zoos and aviaries around the world.Continue to 8 of 12 below.

 Common Name: Pine Grosbeak

 Scientific Name: Pinicola enucleator

-The pine grosbeak is a common winter finch found in boreal and taiga habitats throughout the northern regions of Canada, Scandinavia and Siberia.
-These bold raspberry red birds have regular irruption years when large populations will extend much further south than usual, bringing a burst of color to many backyards.
-It's important to note that only the males are red, however, and females are a dull yellow instead, which helps camouflage them while nesting.Continue to 9 of 12 below.
+The pine grosbeak is a common winter finch found in boreal and taiga habitats throughout the northern regions of Canada, Scandinavia, and Siberia.
+These bold raspberry red birds have regular irruption years when large populations will extend much further south than usual, bringing a burst of color to many yards.
+It's important to note that only the males are red, however, and females are a dull yellow instead, which helps hide them while nesting.Continue to 9 of 12 below.

 09 of 12

 Common Name: Red-Billed Firefinch

 The red-billed firefinch is aptly named for its fiery plumage and matching red bill and eye.
 The bird’s only distinctive marking, other than slightly duller color on the wings, is its brilliantly yellow eye ring, and even the legs and feet are red.
 Female birds lack the red coloration and instead are a more camouflaged olive yellow.
 These birds can be found throughout Sub-Saharan Africa and are common in mixed flocks near urban and suburban areas.Continue to 10 of 12 below.